sorenwacker/DesignPatterns/docs/patterns/behavioral/command.md

 **Category:** Behavioral Pattern

-## Intent
+## Overview

 Encapsulate a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
-The Command pattern supports undoable operations, request logging, and transaction management by turning requests into stand-alone objects.
+This pattern supports undoable operations, request logging, and transaction management by turning requests into stand-alone objects.

-## Problem
+## Usage Guidelines

-When operations need to be executed, queued, logged, or undone, direct method calls lead to:

-- Tight coupling between requester and receiver
-- Difficulty implementing undo/redo functionality
-- No way to queue or log operations
-- Hard to parameterize objects with operations
-- Complex transaction management
-- Inability to compose operations

-## When to Use

-Use the Command pattern when:
+**Use when:**

-- **Parameterize objects**: Need to parameterize objects with operations
+- Need to parameterize objects with operations
-- **Queue operations**: Operations need to be queued for later execution
+- Operations need to be queued for later execution
-- **Undo/redo**: Need to support undoable operations
+- Need to support undoable operations
-- **Logging**: Operations must be logged for audit or recovery
+- Operations must be logged for audit or recovery
-- **Transactions**: Implementing transaction-based systems
-- **Macro recording**: Recording sequences of operations for playback
-- **Decouple sender/receiver**: Sender and receiver of requests should be decoupled

-## When NOT to Use

-Avoid the Command pattern when:
+**Avoid when:**

-- **Simple operations**: Direct method calls are sufficient
+- Direct method calls are sufficient for simple operations
-- **No history needed**: No need for undo, logging, or queueing
+- No need for undo, logging, or queueing
-- **Performance critical**: Command object overhead is unacceptable
+- Command object overhead is unacceptable for performance
-- **Single operation**: Only one type of operation exists
+- Only one type of operation exists
-- **Immediate execution**: All operations execute immediately without queueing
-- **Overkill**: Pattern adds unnecessary complexity

-## Structure

-The Command pattern involves:

-- **Command**: Interface declaring execution method
-- **Concrete Command**: Implements command and binds receiver with action
-- **Client**: Creates concrete command and sets its receiver
-- **Invoker**: Asks command to execute the request
-- **Receiver**: Knows how to perform the operations

 ## Implementation

-### Remote Control Example

 ```python
 from typing import List